imperialwicket/elasticsearch-logstash-index-mgmt/README.md

 ## Elasticsearch Logstash Index Management

+Please note that [Elasticsearch](http://github.com/elasticsearch) provides the python based [Curator](http://github.com/elasticsearch/curator) which manages closing/deleting and maintenance with lots of tuning capabilities.
+It is worth investigating Curator as an elasticsearch-maintained solution for your cluster's time-based index maintenance needs.

-This is a collection of bash scripts for managing [Elasticsearch](http://www.elasticsearch.org) indices.
+If you prefer to roll your own, or need functionality that's not (yet) available in Curator, these scripts may serve as a good starting point.
+This collection of bash scripts for manages [Elasticsearch](http://www.elasticsearch.org) indices.
 They are specifically designed around the daily index pattern used in [Logstash](http://logstash.net).

 Support is integrated for uploading backups to S3 using s3cmd.

 Each script has samples included, use '-h' or check the source.

 These are heavily inspired by [a previous collection of scripts](http://tech.superhappykittymeow.com/?p=296).

-There is also a [Python script available ](https://logstash.jira.com/browse/LOGSTASH-211) that serves a very similar cleaning/deleting need, but it does not manage any restore behavior.

 ### elasticsearch-remove-old-indices.sh